Who Is This Credit Card Best For?

 With most airline credit cards, the best miles-earning rate applies when you make airline purchases—particularly flight tickets—with your airline co-branded credit card.
 Instead, the Spirit Airlines World Mastercard offers a flat rate of 2 miles per $1 spent on all purchases, whether it’s with Spirit Airlines, at the supermarket, or from the guy who sells lettuce at the farmer’s market.
 That 2 miles per $1 spent is a pretty good rewards earning rate, plus you can earn bonus miles if you dine out at the right places.

 When you sign up, you’ll be automatically enrolled in the Free Spirit Dining Rewards program.
 If you use your card at any of 10,000 different restaurants, you’ll get between 0.5 bonus miles and 5 bonus miles per $1 spent, depending on how many purchases you’ve made overall and whether or not you’re on the email list.
+(You do not need to be a cardholder to join this program.)

 You can also earn bonus miles by booking certain cruises and car rentals, and by making purchases with partners like Vinesse Wine Club and within the Free Spirit Online Mall.